 To make sheep less susceptible to flystrike, the painful practice of “mulesing” was developed.
 Mulesing is the process of restraining 6 to 12 week-old lambs on their backs in a metal cradle, in order to use shears, similar to garden shears, to cut away folds of skin around their buttocks.

+Mulesing is currently performed on approximately 70% of Merino wool-producing sheep in Australia.
 Due to the suffering caused by this procedure, mulesing has been banned in New Zealand.
 However, it can still be legally performed in Australia and without any pain relief.

 The good news is that there are viable alternatives to mulesing available, alternatives which have been used by well over a thousand Australian producers.
 They include using different breeds of sheep that are resistant to flystrike – like those without excess skin folds, along with enhanced overall farming practices and preventative chemical treatments.

 FOUR PAWS is part of the “Responsible Wool Standards” working group and aims to lastingly improve the lives of sheep in the wool industry.
 One thing is clear: the textile industry is not about to stop using wool.
-However, fashion labels and companies that process animal products must finally take on responsibility for the animals involved.
+However, fashion labels and companies that process animal products must take responsibility for the animals involved.
 An international standard can help to tackle animal welfare problems in wool production.
 FOUR PAWS is making sure that the highest possible requirements are met to ensure the well-being of farmed sheep.

 Brands and consumers are also a crucial component of the solution to ending mulesing, and together we can send a signal that this practice needs to end.
 Encouragingly, over 100 brands including Hugo Boss, Adidas, GAP, Kathmandu and H&M, have now committed to stop using mulesed wool.